isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * <a name="Stroustrup14"></a>
   \[Stroustrup14]:    B. Stroustrup.
 [A Tour of C++](http://www.stroustrup.com/Tour.html).
   Addison Wesley 2014.
+* <a name="Stroustrup15></a>
+  \[Stroustrup15]:    B. Stroustrup, Herb Sutter, and G. Dos Reis: [A brief introduction to C++’s model for type- and resource-safety](https://github.com/isocpp/CppCoreGuidelines/blob/master/docs/Introduction%20to%20type%20and%20resource%20safety.pdf).
 * <a name="SuttHysl04b"></a>
   \[SuttHysl04b]:     H. Sutter and J. Hyslop.
 "Collecting Shared Objects" (C/C++ Users Journal, 22(8), August 2004).
 * <a name="SuttAlex05"></a>